wengandrew/fast-formation/urop/meeting_notes.md

 #### Style

-The report will be in the style of a Journal paper.
+The report will be in the style of a journal paper.
 Due to time limitations, you are recommended to focus on the *results* and *discussion* sections first.
 A literature review is recommended but not expected due to the limited time we have.
+You should still survey and cite at least 5 papers that are relevant to your work.
+This can be accomplished with a quick Google Search.

 Here are some reference papers that you can model your report from.
 Download these.
 - [ ] An article on coin cells: https://iopscience.iop.org/article/10.1149/2.0691614jes
 - [ ] An article on battery characterization: https://onlinelibrary.wiley.com/doi/full/10.1002/er.7445
 - [ ] Another article on battery characterization: https://www.mdpi.com/2313-0105/7/3/51

 Aside: how did I pick these papers?
 The topics for the papers are somewhat similar to the subject matter we are dealing with.
 The papers are also written in a way that I felt was approachable given the topics we covered.
 You will *not* find a perfect match between the topics covered in these papers and the topics we are writing about (otherwise what's the point of us writing about our papers?)
-The main purpose of providing these references is for you to get a general sense of what are the main sections in a paper, what do published figures look like, and the writing style for academic papers.
+The main purpose of providing these references is for you to get a general sense of the main sections in a paper, what do published figures look like, and the writing style for academic papers.
+You can also include these papers in your references if you feel they are relevant to your report.

 Instructions for downloading the papers:
 - Use the library: https://search.lib.umich.edu/onlinejournals
+- Save them locally as PDFs.

 Recommendation:
-- [ ] Download Mendeley, a reference manager.
+- [ ] Download Mendeley, a popular reference manager.
 - You will need Mendeley later to export a `.bib` file that will help you automate citations tracking in your report.
 - For every paper that you find, download the paper (PDF) onto your computer, then add it to your Mendeley library.

 #### Sections

 - Summary or Abstract
   - **Do this last**.
-As you start writing, the most important thing to keep in mind is "what are the main questions you are trying to answer with this report?"
+As you start writing, the most important question to keep in mind is "what are the main questions you are trying to answer with this report?"

 - Introduction
-  - Background
+  - **Do this last**.
-  - Literature review
+  - The introduction generally includes a background (for a 'skilled' reader) and a literature review of what was done in the past.
   - Introduce the main knowledge gaps that you will address in this work.
-Why are they important questions to answer?
+Why are they important questions to answer.
-  - Why do these knowledge gaps matter?
-  - **Do this last**.

 - Experimental Methods
+  - **Do this after Results and Discussion are compmleted.**
-  - Write down what you know about what was done.
-I will help fill in the details.
+  - Write down what you know about what was done experimentally.
+Cite other papers where relevant.
 Since you entered the project mid-way through, you are not expected to know every little detail about how the cells were prepared.
-  - **Do this after Results and Discussion are compmleted.**
+I can help fill in the details if you ask.

 - Results
   - **This should take up at least 50% of your time.**